-- Comes with software libraries for Windows (including Vista and Windows 7) and Linux, making it very simple to
+- Comes with software libraries for Windows (supports XP, Vista, Windows 7, 8, 10) and Linux, making it very simple to use the device.

 All of the above items are normally stocked.
 Please call us if you need to verify availability for a specific quantity, or for pricing at higher quantities.
 Please visit our ordering page for our ordering policies and a list of ordering methods.

 Special RequirementsIf your project requires an unusual operating environment or other conditions outside of the standard ETH32 specifications, please contact Winford Engineering.
 Some possibilities include:

 - Conformal coating of the PCB for harsh operating environments.

 - Unusual I/O pin or auxiliary power current requirements.

 |05/18/2010||Rev. A||Launched v3.000 firmware with additional features: DHCP support, user-accessible EEPROM storage, and various updates|

 Modified Analog VCC (AVCC) power supply circuit to improve power supply

 stability during Port 3 I/O transients.

 |03/23/2016||(software)||Software-only update: Distribution v2.03 released, which includes API v2.01, fixing a bug where old reponse data could get passed to the PC software application in certain scenarios.|